 Chaos (played by Wil Wheaton) once asks Hardison to get Sophie to dress up as Counselor Troi.

 Cyndi Lauper appeared in a fifth season ep, "The Harbingers In The Fountain" as Avalon, Angela's tarot card reader.
-In Season 3, Brennan admitted that she was fond of Cyndi Lauper's 'Girls Just Wanna Have Fun', and even sang it on-stage.
+In Season 3, Brennan admitted that she was fond of Cyndi Lauper's "Girls Just Wanna Have Fun", and even sang it on-stage.
+Years later, Avalon would return the favor by singing Etta James' "At Last" at Booth and Brennan's wedding.

 In the upcoming Season 9 there may be more potential for this trope; Freddie Prinze Jr, real-life husband of Sarah Michelle Gellar, will play a recurring villain.
 No doubt we'll be treated to at least one line regarding his character and Booth "having similar taste in women".